natcap/invest.users-guide/source/en/urban_mental_health.rst

 To quantify the economic value of improved mental health outcomes, the model estimates the avoided health costs associated with the number of preventable cases identified in the health impact assessment.

-For each spatial unit or pixel, the model multiplies the estimated number of preventable cases (:math:`PC`) by the corresponding cost per case (e.g., in USD Purchasing Power Parity (PPP) or local currency units per user-defined), as shown in the equation below.
+For each spatial unit or pixel, the model multiplies the estimated number of preventable cases (:math:`PC`) by the corresponding cost per case (e.g., in USD Purchasing Power Parity (PPP) or local currency units), as shown in the equation below.
 This cost can be based on any cost estimates that are available to the user.
-For societal cost used in the sample data, it represents the average economic burden of a single case of a given mental health outcome (e.g., depression or anxiety), including direct healthcare costs, productivity losses, and other social costs.
+The societal cost used in the sample data represents the average economic burden of a single case of a given mental health outcome (e.g., depression or anxiety), including direct healthcare costs, productivity losses, and other social costs.
 If users cannot access societal cost, they can specify any format of estimate for this calculation.

 .. math:: Avoided Cost = Preventable Cases \times Health Cost Rate
 	:label: (umh.
 6)

 .. note:: A negative value for "Avoided Cost" indicates an "Additional Cost" compared to the baseline condition.

 Users are required to provide a health cost rate value, which indicates illness-specific and, where available, country- or region-specific estimates of cost per case.
 A global meta-analysis (Christensen et al. 2020) reports societal costs of mental disorders across more than 30 countries.
-For instance, the societal cost per patient in the USA was estimated to be 11,000 USD PPP in the year of 2018.
-Where more detailed or local data are available, users are encouraged to collect such data values for increased accuracy.
+For instance, the societal cost per patient in the USA was estimated to be 11,000 USD PPP in the year 2018.
+Where more detailed or local data are available, users are encouraged to collect such data for increased accuracy.
 In the absence of granular data, national or regional averages may serve as reasonable substitutes.
 Given the model's focus on urban studies and the limited availability of health cost data at the sub-urban level, the current version supports uniform cost inputs at the city level.
 However, users may supply varying cost data across different cities to enable comparisons across diverse geographic and economic contexts.
 This step allows users to assess not only the health implications of urban greening scenarios, but also their potential economic co-benefits, supporting cost–benefit analyses for policy and planning decisions.

 Limitations and Simplifications
 ===============================

-Nature exposure can be characterized in several ways, including availability, accessibility or proximity (for example, as estimated by the `Urban Nature Access <https://naturalcapitalalliance.stanford.edu/invest/urban-nature-access>`__ model), and intensity of nature contact.
+Nature exposure can be characterized in several ways, including availability, accessibility or proximity (for example, as estimated by the `Urban Nature Access <https://naturalcapitalalliance.stanford.edu/invest/urban-nature-access>`_ model), and intensity of nature contact.
 This model focuses primarily on residential greenness, which reflects the availability dimension of nature exposure and is one of the most commonly studied indicators in the literature on urban nature and mental health.
 As a result, the current model does not account for: (1) blue space exposures, such as water bodies and their potential effects on mental health; and (2) other dimensions of nature exposure, including accessibility and intensity of contact, because the available evidence linking these metrics to mental health outcomes remains more limited.

 In addition, the search radius used to calculate residential greenness is based on Euclidean (straight-line) distance.
 The model does not account for roads, barriers, or other real-world walking and transportation constraints that may influence how people actually access nearby nature.